iankorf/MCB185-2023/README.md

 ## Intent ##

 A lot of the software written by biologists is so poorly written, documented, and tested, that it is frankly embarassing.
-In this course, you will learn how to write, test, document, and distribute software that follows typical bioinformatics and Unix standards.

-+ Navigate Unix using a terminal and shell
-+ Program in Python
-+ Write your own libraries
-+ Provide a standard Unix CLI for your program
-+ Input typical file types (e.g. FASTA, GFF, CSV, etc)
-+ Output typical file types (e.g. FASTA, TSV, JSON, etc)
-+ Manage documents with Git
-+ Distribute software with GitHub
-+ Document using Markdown
-+ and more...
+The reason for this is that nobody told them there was a right way to do things.
+In this course, you will learn the right way to engineer software, and as a consequence, when you distribute your code, you can feel proud rather than ashamed.

 ## Experience, Aptitude, and Grading ##